What is Brand Advocacy? How do You Build and Drive it?

 So, when you consider your next campaign, consider tapping into the power of brand advocacy.

-If you’re looking for the magic formula to know if your brand advocacy efforts are working, you’re in the wrong place.
+You're in the wrong place if you're looking for the magic formula to know if your brand advocacy efforts are working.

 The truth is, it's pretty tricky to figure out if you're doing things right.